danielarmengolaltayo/me/upgrade-the-web.md

 If we retrieve the relationship of mutual influence between technology and society described at the beginning of the text <sup>[4]</sup>, it seems that we are in front of a chicken-and-egg dilemma if we have to decide from which side to approach the situation.
 Both society <sup>[5]</sup> and tools <sup>[6]</sup> are valid perspectives from which to build a strategy, as well as many more.

-I am going to share my particular approach, perspective and progress in future texts.

-I hope your participation will influence me along the way.
+I am going to share my particular approach, perspective and progress in future texts, and I hope your participation will influence me along the way.

-*In this stage, I don't have plans to use any social network as a communication channel, so if you want to contact me or follow the progress of the project, email will be the way.
-Please, do not hesitate to write me at **daniel [at] armengol-altayo (dot) com** for any idea or comment you have, I'll be delighted to write you back <sup>[7]</sup>.*

-*For sharing the progress, I will use a mailing list.
-The number of subscribers will give me a general idea (although I know that inaccurate) of the interest around the proposal.*

-*I hate spam as much as everybody does.
-I will use the newsletter only to reach you occasionally with relevant updates.
-I wouldn't be here, talking about what I'm talking about if I didn't have absolute respect for how we manage personal information.
-Any significant change in the behavior of the newsletter will be properly notified and you will always have an easy way to opt-out.*

-*You can subscribe by clicking here.*

 Thank you for joining me today :-)